miguelazevedolopes/FEUP-LBAW/README.md

 ## Project Clinic - Project Management application

-A project management website developed for the LBAW course at FEUP.
+A project management website developed for the LBAW course at FEUP (Graded 19 out of 20)

 ![](/docs/PA/video_screenshot.png)